Frequently Asked Questions

 How can reducing carbohydrate intake improve health?

-Sodium: If you're feeling weak, fatigued, or experiencing headaches, increasing your sodium intake can help.
-Use the electrolyte packets in your Welcome Kit and add extra salt to your meals.
-The electrolyte packets contain all three minerals
+- Sodium: If you're feeling weak, fatigued, or experiencing headaches, increasing your sodium intake can help.
+Use electrolyte packets and add extra salt to your meals.
+The electrolyte packets contain all three minerals.

-Potassium: Muscle cramps and irregular heartbeats can be signs of low potassium.
+- Potassium: Muscle cramps and irregular heartbeats can be signs of low potassium.
 Incorporate potassium-rich foods like avocados and leafy greens.
-Potassium is also provided by the electrolyte packets in your Welcome Kit.
+Potassium is also included in the recommended electrolyte packets.

-• Magnesium: If you're experiencing muscle cramps, insomnia, or anxiety, you might need more magnesium.
+- Magnesium: If you're experiencing muscle cramps, insomnia, or anxiety, you might need more magnesium.
 Consider magnesium-rich foods or supplements.
-With Revero, magnesium supplementation is generally recommended when starting on a low- carbohydrate diet.
-People may choose to use the electrolyte packets included in the Welcome Kit or purchase their own supplement such as magnesium glycinate.
+With Revero, magnesium supplementation is generally recommended when starting on a low-carbohydrate diet.
+People may choose to use the electrolyte packets recommended by Revero or purchase their own supplement such as magnesium glycinate.
 The recommended dose for the supplement is 300-400 mg daily unless advised otherwise by the medical provider.

 Do I need to take fiber supplements?